-The biggest key to success in Fantasy Football is not overvaluing certain players during your draft, because as most of us know, there are only so many players that emerge as surprise stars during the regular season and only so many owners that are willing to make trades.
+The biggest key to success in Fantasy Football is not overvaluing certain players during your draft.
+As most of us know, there are only so many players that emerge as surprise stars during the regular season.
+There are also only so many owners that are willing to make trades.

 Last season, I was able to hit on all but one of the players that I listed under the category of players being overvalued.

-Here are seven players (most of which are running backs) that I feel are currently being overvalued in 2011 Fantasy Football drafts, plus a few alternative options that are being selected with similar picks:
+Here are seven players (most of which are running backs) that I feel are currently being overvalued in 2011 Fantasy Football drafts.
+Plus, I provide a few alternative options that are being selected with similar picks:

 Sexy Seven: Players Being Overvalued in 2011 Fantasy Football Drafts